Become an industrial design engineer who can create products and solutions using the latest technological possibilities.

 As a graduate of this Master's track, you have acquired specific, scientific knowledge, skills and values, which you can put to good use in your future job.

 Is this Master’s track not exactly what you are looking for?
-Choose another IDE-track or take a look at these master's and their specialisations:
+Maybe another IDE-track suits you better, or take a look at these master's and their specialisations: